-As we move towards the 2021 balloting on this issue, I thought I’d review the votes I’ve taken over the years and how I think the issue has evolved.
+As we move towards the 2021 balloting on this issue, I thought I’d review the early years of the discussions I had on the topic and how I think the issue has evolved.

 I joined AAUW in 1994 and, as a newly minted branch president, the 1999 national convention in DC was my very first.
 It was a contentious convention dealing with a proposal for divorcing the foundation from the membership organization.
 The AAUW report, Gaining a Foothold: Women’s Transitions through Work and College, documenting women’s winding path through higher education (school, work, home — rinse and repeat) took up much of the program time.
 That report spoke to our branch where we were trying to figure out how to keep one of our newer volunteers engaged — she spent the previous year with us as a student affiliate, but now it was her husband’s “turn” to go to work and she had stopped out of her undergraduate program.
 The only advice we got was to add a “friend of the branch” category to our bylaws (which seemed unduly complicated if, as I hoped, the change to dropping the degree requirement was relatively near).

-During the discussion of the Transitions report, we were told that we should listen to those “not at our table”, and when the bylaws question came up for the vote, I rose during the debate and used those words to argue for the change.
+During the discussion of the Transitions report, we were told that we should listen to those “not at our table”, and when the change was discussed in a forum at that convention, I rose during the debate and used those words to argue for the change.

-I had come to convention sure that I’d drop out if the bylaws amendment didn’t pass since I couldn’t see what having a degree had to do with the current mission – “Equity for all women and girls, lifelong education, and positive societal change.”
+I had come to convention sure that I’d drop out if the change didn’t get the support of the delegates, since I couldn’t see what having a degree had to do with the current mission – “Equity for all women and girls, lifelong education, and positive societal change.”
 In the end, though, I could accept the argument of those who focused on the “uniting of graduates” for the 501(c)(4) organization.
 I acquiesced and went on to spend much of the next 10 years in a variety of AAUW efforts.